 Dana Lombardy’s War College returns!
-Dana’s 50-year career as a historian, author, editor, and game designer enables him to bring some new seminars and updates on previous ones to DunDraCon again in 2023.
-Prizes are awarded at nearly every seminar!
+Dana’s 50-plus year career as a historian, author, editor, and game designer enables him to bring some new seminars on current world affairs to DunDraCon in 2024.
 Here is the schedule of speakers and topics.

 War College Schedule

-Update on the Continuing War in Ukraine James Armstead and Victoria Juharyan
+Update on the Continuing War in Ukraine Professor James Armstead and Doctor Michael Baker

 Surinder RanaDr.
 Surinder Rana is an Indian Army veteran where he held important command and staff positions.
 He is a graduate of the prestigious Defense Services Staff College (DSSC) and earned an MS in Defense Studies from Madras University in India.
 Dr. Rana was a founder member of Center for Contemporary Conflict at the US Naval Postgraduate School, Monterey, California, and has participated in national and international conferences and workshops related to international security, ethnic conflict, counterterrorism, and asymmetric warfare.
 Currently he is an active member of the international advisory board at Global Majority, a research and policy forum on conflict resolution, affiliated to Monterey Institute of International Studies (MIIS) at Monterey, California.